'Mr. Dyck only knows crime:' Man sentenced for violent robbery at Edmonton motel | CBC News

 Graesser noted Dyck was diagnosed with learning disabilities as a child and has had problems with drugs, including methamphetamine, crack cocaine, heroin and opioids.

-The judge expressed concern that Dyck's crimes appear to getting more serious.
+The judge expressed concern that Dyck's crimes appear to be getting more serious.

 The Crown suggested a sentence of 14 to 17 years; the defence asked for a range of four to seven years.